-- To another health care provider for purposes of your or your child's treatment; - To insurance companies, Medicaid, or local, state, or federal agencies to pay for the services provided to you or your child; - To report abuse of children, adults, or disabled persons; - For investigations related to a missing child; - For internal investigations and audits by the school district or any grant funding body; - For investigations and audits by the State's Inspector General, Department of Education, or Auditor General; - For public health purposes including vital statistics, disease reporting, and regulation of health professionals; - For medical examiner investigations; - For research approved by the school district; - To respond to court orders and/or subpoenas (SBBC will make reasonable efforts to provide notice to you for an opportunity to seek a protective order); - For judicial and administrative proceedings; and - When and as required by law.
-Restrictions by the most protective law (whether state or federal) will be met.
+- With another health care provider for purposes of your or your child's treatment; - With insurance companies, Medicaid, or local, state, or federal agencies to pay for the services provided to you or your child; - Reporting abuse of children, adults, or disabled persons; - Investigations related to a missing child; - Internal investigations and audits by the school district or any grant funding body; - Investigations and audits by the State's Inspector General, Department of Education, and Auditor General; - Public health purposes including vital statistics, disease reporting, and regulation of health professionals; - Medical examiner investigations;

+- Research approved by the school district;

+- Court orders and/or subpoenas; and,

+- Judicial and administrative proceedings.

-Unless specified above, the school district will not share your and/or your child's PHI unless you provide written authorization.
+The school district may share your and/or your child's PHI at other times with your written authorization.
 This authorization will have an expiration date.
 Additionally, you may revoke the authorization in writing at any time.
 Certain uses and sharing of psychotherapy (counseling) notes may also require your written authorization, except when required by a subpoena or court order.
-Uses and disclosures of PHI for marketing purposes as well as disclosures that constitute a sale of PHI require written authorization.